Term 4 Week 4 Newsletter 2025

 School Fees

-Term 4 school fees have been issued.
-Please ensure prompt payment is made on or before 21st November 2025.
+Term 4 school fees are now overdue.
+Please ensure payment is made as soon as possible.

 Whole School Christian Meditation